dickeyy/go-distances/README.md

 ## Description

 `go-distances` calculates the distances between a set of geographical points arranged in a circular path.
 It prompts the user for the number of points, their latitudes and longitudes, the Earth's radius, and the formula to use for distance calculation.
-Currently, it supports the Haversine and Vicinity formulas.
+Currently, it supports the Haversine and Vincenty formulas.

 ## Features